Perhaps an Indian rakhi can stir a response for the honour of India, which was deprived by the colonial notion of fixed genders.

 The response from the ministry, and not from the minister, to the request for the release of prize money and a permanent job under sports quota dealt a massive blow to Santhi’s receding hopes.
 Santhi was curtly informed through a letter that since the medal has not been restored to her, the ministry cannot give Rs 10 lakh cash award for the medal.
 Also, the ministry does not provide or recommend jobs in central/state government offices.
 Despite the wishes of the political goodwill that has come now, still the power of the entrenched vested interests in the system was immense.

 Slowly things started dawning on me.
-The public humiliation as well as stripping of medal was done during the reign of Lalit Bhanot, who is a confidante of former sports minister Suresh Kalmadi.
+The public humiliation as well as stripping of medal was done during the reign of Lalit Bhanot, who is a confidante of former Indian Olympic Association (IOC) chairman Suresh Kalmadi.
 The duo had been convicted in the 2010 Commonwealth Scam and had gone to Tihar.
 However, even after the power change in 2014, Bhanot continues his influential presence in the world of sports.
 He is the vice-president of ‘Asian Athletics Association’.
-The shameful incident happened during Congress tenure where Kalmadi was the chairperson of the Indian Olympic Association for more than a decade.
+The shameful incident happened during Congress tenure where Kalmadi was the chairperson IOC for more than a decade.

 In 2009, in wake of Caster Semenya case and with the prospect of facing the inevitable criticism of inaction, Bhanot told BBC with rhetorical flourish: